ezeikel/redact-that/README.md

 ### Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the `apps/web` directory with the following variables:

 ```bash
 # OpenAI API Key for GPT-4o